remy/nodemon/faq.md

 # Can't install nodemon: permission issue

-You may need to install nodemon using `sudo` (which isn't recommended, but I understand it's unavoidable in some environemnts).
+You may need to install nodemon using `sudo` (which isn't recommended, but I understand it's unavoidable in some environments).
 If the install fails with this appearing in the npm error log, then you need the following workaround.

 ```
 gyp WARN EACCES user "root" does not have permission to access the dev dir "<some-local-dir>"